Where do proxies run: 4 different types

 Proxies are set up in different places and based on different devices.
-Today we talk about such a difference.
+Today we talk about what proxies are, why you might need them, how and where they are set up.

 A proxy is a necessary component for: